 This iconic park that lies in the heart of New Orleans’ Treme neighborhood has a long history of music and celebration.
-Armstrong Park’s roots date back to the antebellum period when enslaved Africans would meet to unite, sing and dance in Congo Square.
-That same resilient spirit has followed the park to this day where it is now named in honor of New Orleans’ own Louis Armstrong and is home to a number of the city’s favorites music festivals and special events.
+Armstrong Park’s roots date back to the antebellum period when enslaved Africans would meet to unite, sing, and dance in Congo Square.
+That same resilient spirit remains in the park to this day where it is home to several of the city’s favorites music festivals and special events.

 What do a jazz legend and rap guru have in common?
 New Orleans!
 From Louis Armstrong to Lil’ Wayne, the Crescent City celebrates all forms of music and sound.
 So much so that we have the annual Satchmo Summerfest and Lil Weezyana Festival to honor both of their legendary contributions to American music and New Orleans culture.

 Nestled in New Orleans’ Bywater neighborhood, the Music Box Village is a hidden sculpture garden where the structures double as musical instruments.
 Visitors can enjoy orchestral shows featuring local and national artists or experience the music box themselves during public hours.
 The site is also family-friendly, and a great place for kids to experiment with sound and music.

 What began as a small fest featuring local music, art, and food in Congo Square has blossomed into one of the largest music festivals in New Orleans and the U.S. While the world-renowned New Orleans Jazz & Heritage Festival, or Jazz Fest, has evolved over the years, it remains rooted in its mission to showcase authentic New Orleans culture through food, music, and art.